aakashns/deep-learning-workbook/README.md

 # Deep Learning Workbook

-This Jupyter notebook [deep-learning-workbook.ipynb](./deep-learning-workbook.ipynb) outlines a universal blueprint that can be used to attack and solve any machine learning problem.
+The Jupyter notebook [deep-learning-workbook.ipynb](./deep-learning-workbook.ipynb) outlines a universal blueprint that can be used to attack and solve any machine learning problem.
 It is based on the workflow described in the book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python).

 ### Usage Instructions